7h30th3r0n3/Evil-M5Core2/README.md

 - **Available RAM**: Displays the remaining RAM in the device.
 - **Battery Level**: Shows the current battery level.
 - **Temperature**: Reports the device's internal temperature.

+### Probe Attack

+Send fake random probes near you on all channel.
+Perfect for counter the Probe Sniffing attack.
+Press left or right to reduce or increase time delay.
+(200 ms to 1000ms)

 ### Probe Sniffing